What Habits Worsen ADHD?

 Managing Digital Clutter

 Digital disorganization can be just as detrimental.
 Endless notifications, multiple tabs, and social media interruptions fragment attention and drain cognitive energy.
-Setting specific times for checking messages, using focus apps, and organizing files regularly helps restore concentration.
+Helpful strategies include:

 Stress Management Techniques for ADHD